 If you use the built-in Octopus NuGet repository you will need to move the files from your Octopus 2.6.5 server to your Octopus 2018.10 LTS server.
 They are not part of the backup.
 In a standard Octopus 2.6.5 install the files can be found under

 You will need to transfer them to the new server to

-C:\Octopus\Packages Once the files have been copied, you will need to restart the Octopus Server service to re-index the files - The index runs in the background, so if you have a lot of packages it could take a while (5-20 mins) to show in the UI or be usable for deployments.
+RE-INDEX NOW button.
+This process runs in the background, so if you have a lot of packages it could take a while (5-20 mins) to show in the UI or be usable for deployments.

 6. Verify Connectivity Between the 2018.10 LTS Server and Your Tentacles

 Log in to your new Octopus 2018.10 LTS server and run health checks on all of your environments.
 If the upgrade completed successfully, they should succeed.

 If one or more health checks do not succeed after a few attempts, see the Troubleshooting section to identify possible issues.

 We leave some files used by Octopus 2.6.5 in place so you can roll back if necessary.
 After the upgrade is complete these files will never be used again and can be safely deleted.

 You can follow the instructions on this page to clean up files left over from your Octopus 2.6.5 to Octopus 2018.10 LTS upgrade.